 After surgery, a temporary tube may be inserted to drain excess fluid from the surgical site.
 An overnight hospital stay may be necessary.
 Recovery time ranges from 3 weeks to 2 months.
 Abdominoplasty leaves a scar spanning the lower abdomen from hip to hip, although it is low enough to be concealed by a bikini.
 Maintaining weight with a balanced diet and regular exercise provides long-lasting results.

 In addition to the usual risks associated with surgery and anesthesia, risks associated with tummy tuck include the following:

 - Numbness in skin sensation

 - Need for revisional surgery

 Patients who have had previous abdominal surgery may find that their old scars look more raised, have stretched or are more noticeable in general.
 Undergoing a scar revision may minimize their prominence.
-For more information on our tummy tuck (abdominoplasty) procedure, please contact the Salem plastic surgery office of Dr. Austin, or click the link below.
+For more information on our tummy tuck (abdominoplasty) procedure, please contact the Salem plastic surgery office of Dr. Austin, or click here.

 Tummy tucks (abdominoplasty) are most effective in helping those with abdominal wall laxity and skin excess.
 Most commonly this is after weight loss and/or following pregnancy.
 With weight loss, the closer one can get to their goal weight, the better the result and the longer the results will last.